oomek/attractplus/Layouts.md

 fe.add_text( msg, x, y, w, h )
 ```

-Add a text label to the end of Attract-Mode's draw list.
+Add a text label to the end of the draw list.

 **Parameters**

--  `msg` - The text to display. [_Magic Tokens_](#magic-tokens) can be used here, in which case Attract-Mode will dynamically update the msg in response to navigation.
+-  `msg` - The text to display. [_Magic Tokens_](#magic-tokens) can be used here, in which case Attract-Mode Plus will dynamically update the msg in response to navigation.
 -  `x` - The x coordinate of the top left corner of the text (in layout coordinates).
 -  `y` - The y coordinate of the top left corner of the text (in layout coordinates).
 -  `w` - The width of the text (in layout coordinates).